TechtenPlanet/AfricAIED_SASEK/README.md

 1. **Run the Server Notebook:**

+    1. Upload the Server Notebook file to colab.
+Click on file and then click on upload notebook.
+Use any of the methods available to upload your notebook file.

+    2.

-    1. In google colab, make sure you copy the path to the quizmistress.json and quizmistress.onnx files and replace these paths in the Riddle Prep App Server.ipynb file or else an error will be thrown
+    1. In google colab, make sure you copy the path to the quizmistress.json and quizmistress.onnx files that you uploaded to your google drive and replace these paths in the Riddle Prep App Server.ipynb file.

        ```
        # Load TTS model